CutieCity/guide/docs/the-fediverse/migrating-servers.md

 === "Customized Instructions"

     Put your <u>old</u> handle (<strong data-custom-text="@OLD_HANDLE">
-    </strong>) into the text box, then click the **Create Alias** button.
+    </strong>) into the text box, then click **Create Alias**.

-After the operation finishes, you should see this message at the top of the
+When the operation finishes, you should see a message that says something like
-page:
+this:

 > Successfully created a new alias.
 You can now initiate the move from the old
 > account.